 India is one of the United States’ most prolific global trading partners.
-The country is famous for its textiles industry and supplies fabric to many of the world’s top clothing brands, including those sold in the American Amazon marketplace.
+The country is famous for its textiles industry, supplying fabric to many of the world’s top clothing brands — including those sold in the American Amazon marketplace.

 India’s global trade performance over time

 India has consistently ranked among the five largest contributors to U.S. imports since at least 2015.
 This year, India has the third-largest share of total U.S. maritime imports, accounting for roughly 5% of all shipments of goods to U.S. ports.
 Its share of U.S. imports has grown over 28% since 2015, despite undergoing major setbacks in 2020.

 India’s initial COVID-19 cases and deaths rose rapidly beginning in March 2020.
 At the same time, its share of U.S. imports dropped drastically — by as much as 75% in May 2020 — indicating pandemic-related economic and supply chain strain.

 That said, India is back to positive year-over-year growth in the amount of products it sent to the U.S. in the first half of 2021.
 May and June showed the most notable increases, with 395% and 114% more shipments from India versus last year.
 Overall, imports from India from January to June 2021 are up 76% over the same period in 2020.

 |Month in 2021||YoY Increase in Volume of U.S. Imports from India|